 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between omeprazole and Probenecid and Colchicine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between omeprazole and Probenecid and Colchicine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Omeprazole is in the drug class proton pump inhibitors.